rune007/rune_stocks_flutter/README.md

 In order to run the application, you need to get your own free API Key from Finnhub Stock API, and paste it into the variable apiKey in the file: lib/services/stock_api_client.dart

 The application allows the user to type in a stock symbol, and retrieve the current stock price from an API.
 If the stock price is larger than the previous trading day, the UI is colored green and the image of a bull is displayed in the UI.
-If the stock price is less than the previous trading day, the UI is collored red and the image of a bear is displayed in the UI.
+If the stock price is less than the previous trading day, the UI is colored red and the image of a bear is displayed in the UI.
 In case of that the stock price hasn't moved the UI is colored grey, and an image of a balance is shown.

 The application gets its data from Finnhub Stock API - https://finnhub.io/